kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Generating alternate queries to filter on artifacts before scoping by projects

+### PublishedAt
+2020-12-11T18:51:55Z

-### PublishedAt: 2020-12-11T18:51:55Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'alternate queries', 'SPARQL queries', 'large project optimization', 'optimizing queries', 'optimizing reports']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'alternate queries', 'SPARQL queries', 'large project optimization', 'optimizing queries', 'optimizing reports']

-### Description:
+### Description
 You can now generate an alternative SPARQL query for reports to filter on artifacts before scoping by projects.

 You can select the Defer scoping by projects with an alternative query checkbox to generate an alternative query when the data source is Lifecycle Query Engine or Lifecycle Query Engine scoped by a configuration.
 This option is helpful when your report data has a large number of projects in the "Limit the scope" section.